Vitaliano Aguirre II: Career

-On November 22, 2017, Aguirre cleared former commissioner Nicanor Faeldon, a government ally, and other former officials of the Bureau of Customs in the charges (drug and criminal) filed against them by the country's drug agency over the smuggling of a whopping P6.4-billion shabu shipment last May, erupting into a controversy.
+On November 22, 2017, Aguirre cleared former commissioner Nicanor Faeldon, a government ally, and other former officials of the Bureau of Customs in the charges (drug and criminal) filed against them by the country's drug agency over the smuggling of a whopping P6.4-billion shabu shipment in May 2027, erupting into a controversy.

 On March 13, 2018, Aguirre cleared various drug offenders, including Cebu-based businessman Peter Lim, kumpare and campaign supporter of President Duterte.
 Lim was tagged by Kerwin Espinosa, a self-confessed drug offender who was also cleared by Aguirre on the same day.
 Other offenders who were cleared included Peter Co, Max Miro, Ruel Malindangan, Jun Pepito and Lovely Adam Impal as well as 12 other unnamed persons.

 On March 16, 2018, Aguirre placed Janet Lim-Napoles, the alleged brains behind the pork barrel scam, under provisional government protection, re-opening the Priority Development Assistance Fund scam under former president Benigno Aquino III.
 The complaint to re-open the case was filed by staunch Duterte supporter and ally Greco Belgica.

-On March 27, 2018, Aguirre tagged Cebu major Tomas Osmeña, who had a conflict with president Duterte, as a drug lord protector.
-However, the Philippine National Police has disapproved the tagging as there were no concrete evidences found.
+On March 27, 2018, Aguirre tagged Cebu mayor Tomas Osmeña, who had a conflict with president Duterte, as a drug lord protector.
+However, the Philippine National Police has disapproved the tagging as no concrete evidence was found.

 After continuous protests for his resignation, Aguirre resigned from his post on April 5, 2018.
 His resignation was accepted by president Rodrigo Duterte.
-Majority of politicians, including Grace Poe and Sonny Angara, have pointed out that his resignation should not be used as a shield from the injustices he made when he was justice secretary.
+Majority of politicians, including Grace Poe and Sonny Angara, have pointed out that his resignation should not shield him from the injustices he may have committed when he was justice secretary.
 Aguirre later retaliated, stating that he left the Department of Justice with a 'better image', to which majority of politicians and fact-checking organizations do not agree with.
 On the same day, the people of Mulanay, Aguirre's hometown, slammed him for "bringing shame" to the town.
 On April 6, 2018, the president appointed Menardo Guevarra as the new justice secretary.

 Speculations of Aguirre gunning for a Senate seat was widespread since House Speaker Alvarez stated that he was asking President Duterte to include Aguirre in his party's senatorial slate, however, Aguirre did not file his candidacy for the 2019 elections after being ranked at the bottom of a senatorial survey.

 On January 11, 2021, Duterte appointed Aguirre as a commissioner of the National Police Commission, representing the private sector.

+In May 2022, Rafael Ragos, former Bureau of Corrections director general and a witness in de Lima's drug case recanted his testimony.
+Ragos previously testified that de Lima accepted ₱5 million from him via drug lord Peter Co, while she was Secretary of Justice, and that it was later used to fund her senatorial campaign in 2016.
+Ragos alleged that Justice Secretary Vitaliano Aguirre II coerced him to lie to implicate de Lima.